fiidalgo/faleproxy/README.md

 - Simple and intuitive user interface
 - Fetches web content from any URL
-- Replaces all instances of "Yale" with "Fale" (case-insensitive)
+- Replaces all instances of "Yale" with "Fale" while preserving case (Yale→Fale, yale→fale, YALE→FALE)
+- Preserves URLs and attributes containing "yale" unchanged
 - Displays the modified content in an iframe
 - Shows original URL and page title in an info bar